Try Pregnancy Yoga Online, Or In-Studio, With 2 Weeks Free.

 - During the class, please keep your screen on.
 This allows the teacher to see you, so as to double check that safe yoga practices are being followed.
 The teacher can see and hear you, and vice-versa.
 Please also ensure you position your phone, or other camera, so the teacher can see you clearly.

-- Please do one 30 minute private yoga class before you start the online classes.
+- If you’re doing online yoga, as a total beginner, then we prefer if you start with one 30 minute private yoga class before you start the online classes.
 These helps us deliver your subsequent yoga classes for your maximum benefit.
 In the course of the class, you’ll also get some helpful tips and practices for your pregnancy yoga journey.

 - Have the yoga props and equipment for supine (or lying) yoga pregnancy poses.
 The main props you’ll need are a chair, bolster, yoga blanket, belt, and blocks.
 (Read more about these on our yoga props page).